-Bellevue Utilities is updating outdated, manually-read water meters to a new, wireless-read technology.
-There will be no rate increase or surcharges as a result of this project.
-It might even help you reduce your water consumption and save money.
+Bellevue Utilities is replacing outdated, manually-read water meters with new, wireless-read technology.
+Between 2020 and 2021, Bellevue Utilities will begin updating existing water meters with Smart Water Meters at businesses and homes.
+The project will not result in any rate increases or surcharges.
+In fact, it might even help you reduce your water consumption and save money.

 The current manual meter reading program faces the following challenges:

 - The existing meter reading system does not allow for timely detection—or notification—of water leaks.

 - Customers currently only have access to their water usage information once every two months.

 - Almost half of the existing meters are at, or approaching the end of, their useful life and will need to be replaced.